pborenstein/esther.lol/src/esther.md

 #### Esther's Plea

-Soon it was time for Esther's second pary,  and the king and Haman came to hang out.
+Soon it was time for Esther's second party, and the king and Haman came to hang out.

 The king was in a good mood.

 ### King

-> Whatever your desire, Queen Esther, you shall have.
-And whatever you request, up to half the kingdom, will be done.
+> Whatever your desire, Queen Esther,
+> you shall have.
+And whatever you request,
+> up to half the kingdom, will be done.

 ### Esther

-> If the king likes me, and if it please the king: grant me my life as my desire, and my people as my request.
+> If the king likes me, and if it pleases the king:
+> grant me my life as my desire,
+> and my people as my request.
-> My people and I have been sold to be destroyed, killed, and eradicated.
-Had we been only sold as slaves I wouldn't have bothered you.
+> My people and I have been sold to be destroyed,
+> killed, and eradicated.
+> Had we been only sold as slaves, I wouldn't have bothered you.

 #### The Plot Is Thwarted

 ### King

-> WHAT?
+> What?
 What is this?
 Who would dare do this?"

 ### Esther

 > That man, the persecutor, the enemy, is that evil Haman there!

 In his anger, Ahasuerus stood up and stormed out to the garden to think.
-While the king was out in the garden, Haman threw himself on Esther, who was lying on her couch.
+While the king was out in the garden,
+Haman threw himself on Esther, who was lying on her couch.
 He was pleading for his life, but the king didn't see it that way when he came back.

 ### King

 > Dude!
 WTF?
 You're making moves on Queen Esther when I'm standing right outside? <BR/>
-> GUARDS!
+> Guards!
 Take him away

 ### Servant

-> You know, king, there's a gallows 50 cubits high that Haman made for Mordechai.
-Just sayin'
+> You know, king, there's a gallows in Haman's yard.
+> He made it for Mordechai.
+> Fifty cubits high.
+> Just sayin'

 ### King

 > Hang him on it.

-So they hanged Haman on the gallows he had prepared for Mordechai.
+So they hanged Haman on the gallows he had built for Mordechai.
 The king's anger subsided.

 ## VIII

 #### The Circle is Complete

 On the day Haman was executed, King Ahasuerus gave Queen Esther Haman's house.
 With Haman out of the way, Mordechai revealed his relationship as Esther's uncle.
 Or cousin.
 Or whatever.

-The king took the ring he had given Haman to seal the Jews' death warrant, and gave it to Mordechai, whom Esther put in charge of running Haman's house.
+The king took the ring he had given Haman to seal the Jews' death warrant, and gave it to Mordechai.

 #### The Evil Lives On